 He has collaborated with mythic landscape writer Justin Hopper, and psychogeographic walking artist Phil Smith.
 Mark is also the creator of ‘Strand’ – a performative guided silent group walk, uniting the act of pilgrimage with the broken brain.

-Mark is developing a series of new ritual walking works under the guise of ‘The Rough Band’, a collaboration with artist and curator Robert Pacitti.
-The Rough Band’s work invites active participation, encouraging new community rituals, from small group walks to mass participation events such as ‘The Pyre Parade’.
+Mark has developed a series of open access ritual walks under the guise of The Rough Band with artist and curator Robert Pacitti.
+These works invite active participation, encouraging new community rituals, from small group walks to mass participation events.